rubyonrailsfourbook/book/05-user-model/01-user-model-overview.markdown

 T>
 T>	$ git commit -m "Generated user model and migrations were ran."

+T> ## Rails Convention
+T>
+T> In there is content for pluralization of model name and controller names.
+Model names are to be singlar.
+Controller names are to be pluar.
+Follow this convention will make rails do its magic and cuase you less stress.

 ### Test Setup
 We will setup the tests for the user model.
 First we will create a user that will be used in the tests.